deeplearning4j/deeplearning4j/overview.md

 ## <a name="rl4j">RL4J</a>

-RL4J is a library and environment for for Deep Q learning, A3C and other algorithms implemented in Java and integrated with DL4J and ND4J.
+RL4J is a library and environment for reinforcement learning on the JVM.
+It includes Deep Q learning, A3C and other algorithms implemented in Java and integrated with DL4J and ND4J.

 ### Github Repo